 There are certain exemptions and considerations to keep in mind:

-• Seller is a Non-Resident:
+- Seller is a Non-Resident:

-TDS is not applicable on the sale of agricultural land, as agricultural land is not considered a capital asset under the Income Tax Act.
+TDS isย not applicableย on the sale of agricultural land, as agricultural land is not considered a capital asset under the Income Tax Act. - TDS on Sale of Property by Developers:

 If the seller is a property developer or builder, the TDS provisions remain the same.
-However, in some cases, the seller may be entitled to certain exemptions or deductions under the GST regime, and TDS can be deducted from the net sale value after considering these exemptions.
+However, in some cases, the seller may be entitled to certain exemptions or deductions under the GST regime, and TDS can be deducted from the net sale value after considering these exemptions. - Multiple Properties or Installments:

-TDS needs to be calculated and deducted based on the total sale consideration.
+TDS needs to be calculated and deducted based on theย total sale consideration.
 If the property is sold in installments, TDS will be calculated on the entire amount, not just on individual payments.

 6. How to Deposit TDS on Property Sale?